-Conservation Tillage Methods for Peanuts
+Conservation Tillage and Cover Crops for Peanuts

 Strip tillage has been widely adopted by many peanut producers.
-With this method of tillage, the land is not turned but is subsoiled, and only a strip of soil in the row is tilled (8"-12" wide), while the soil between the rows remains undisturbed with cover crops or crop residue.
+With this method of tillage, the land is not turned but is subsoiled, and only a strip of soil (8"-12" wide) in the row is tilled.
+The soil between the rows remains undisturbed with cover crops or crop residue.
 This method of tillage reduces time and costs for land preparation and also helps prevent erosion of the soil by wind and water.
-Yields of crops planted in conservation tillage systems are often different from conventional plantings.
-They have been shown to be higher, lower, and in many cases the same.
+Yields of crops planted in conservation tillage systems could be higher, lower, or more often the same as in conventional plantings depending on various factors.
 The residue on the surface lowers disease incidence of leaf spot, TSWV, white mold, and other diseases.
 In conventional tillage systems, the plant residue is incorporated into the soil resulting in more disease problems.
 Questions arise about strip tilling into fields that have not had crops grown for a few years.
 There are usually many hard-to-control weed species present including broom sedge and horseweed as well as other broadleaf weeds.
-Soils in these fields are often mellow in the top few inches due to decomposition of plant residue and not being tilled or compacted by equipment for several years.
+Soils in these fields are often mellow in the top few inches due to decomposition of plant residue, not being tilled or compacted by equipment for several years.
 Normally, if a grower can plant through various plant material there will be no problem with digging.
 All weeds need to be controlled four to five weeks before planting and 2,4-D is often necessary for some of the hard to control weeds like horseweed and evening primrose.
 Glyphosate or other similar materials can be used to kill many other weeds a few weeks before planting.
 Peanut can also be planted into old cotton residue without having stalks in the picker when harvesting peanuts.

 Yield variability can often be explained due to cover crops and the time the cover crops were killed and fungi associated with decomposition of the cover crops or previous crop residue.
-Many of the main diseases of cotton and peanut (Pythium, Rhizoctonia, Phytophthora, and Fusarium) need carbohydrates and proteins for infections to begin.
-Both energy and protein can be obtained from newly killed cover crops or plant residue.
-With cellulose and proteins being the main food supply for pathogens, green or newly decomposing plant material can set up conditions for disease infections and resulting seedling diseases.
-Seedling diseases often lower crop yields when cover crops are not killed soon enough since carbon and other nutrients are adequate for pathogen growth.
-With legumes cover crops, about 50% of the biomass may be lost during the first four weeks.
-Grass cover crops may take several weeks longer than legumes to decompose.
-Cover crops decompose more slowly when left on the soil surface as compare to incorporation.
+Many of the main pathogens of cotton and peanut (Pythium, Rhizoctonia, Phytophthora, and Fusarium) may be favored by planting in newly killed cover crops or plant residue.
+Green or newly decomposing plant material can set up favorable conditions for pathogens and result in seedling diseases.
+Seedling diseases could occur when cover crops are not killed soon enough since carbon and other nutrients are adequate for pathogen growth.
+With legume cover crops, about 50% of the biomass may be lost during the first four weeks.
+Grass cover crops may take several weeks longer than legumes to decompose due to a higher carbon to nitrogen ratio.
+Cover crops decompose more slowly when left on the soil surface as compared to when incorporated into the soil.
 Generally, decomposition of cover crops is two to three times faster for each 10°C increase in temperature.
 Therefore, cover crops decompose more slowly under cool conditions.
-This results in slower decomposition of cover crops than normal leaving more food resources for plant pathogens to infect developing crops.
-Many root and stem diseases can influence plant growth without severe visual symptoms.
-One way to overcome having nutrient sources for the pathogens in the spring is to kill the cover crop earlier in the year so that the carbohydrates and proteins are expended by microorganisms leaving inadequate resources for the pathogens.
-Another way to ensure good results from strip tillage is to precede the peanut crop with two years of bahiagrass and yields will be higher than for standard rotations.
+This results in more residue (food resources) for plant pathogens to thrive and infect developing crops.
+One way to avoid having nutrient sources for the pathogens in the spring is to kill the cover crop earlier in the year so that the carbohydrates and proteins are expended by micro-organisms, leaving inadequate resources for the pathogens once the peanuts are planted.
+Another way to ensure good results from strip tillage is to precede the peanut crop with two years of bahiagrass.0 This will result in higher yields with lower pest incidence as compared to standard rotations.